railsuser2014/openobject-doc-book-en/3/3_9/chart_of_accounts.rst

    single: module; l10n_fr

-You view active charts of accounts using the menu :menuselection:`Accounting --> Charts --> Charts of Accounts`, and :guilabel:`Open Charts` for the selected year and account moves.
+You view active charts of accounts using the menu :menuselection:`Accounting --> Charts --> Chart of Accounts`, and :guilabel:`Open Charts` for the selected year and account moves.

-.. note:: Hierarchical charts
+.. note:: Hierarchical Charts

 	Most accounting software packages represent their charts of accounts in the form of a list.
-You can do this in Open ERP as well if you want to, but its tree view offers several advantages:
+You can do this in OpenERP as well if you want to, but its tree view offers several advantages:

 	* it lets you show and calculate only the accounts that interest you,